fallrisk/fallrisk.github.io/_posts/2016-09-30-Zephyr_OS_Adding_the_Atmel_SAM4S_Xplained.md

 This file will require a lot of changes.
 It will also help us understand how a lot of the settings in the other files are used.
 We may end up changing some of them in this section.
-Hopefully you read the sections in order.
 Otherwise, these changes will not make sense.
 All sections of the code need to be compared between the data sheets for the SAM3 and SAM4.

-Lets start with the first "config" block CONFIG\_SOC\_ATMEL\_SAM4\_EXT\_SLCK.
+Let's start with the first "config" block CONFIG\_SOC\_ATMEL\_SAM4\_EXT\_SLCK.
-Our chip has this same setup as the SAM3.
-So we will leave the block in.
-We also have this still in our kernel configuration. file Kconfig.
+Our chip has this same setup as the SAM3, so we will leave the block in.
+We also have this in our kernel configuration file Kconfig.
 This code allows the Slow Clock to be set to use an external clock.
 We find that the Supply Controller SUPC allows this in the SAM3 so we will check the same section of the SAM4 data sheet.
 The Supply Controller Control Register has similar bits.
 We must also check the Supply Controller structure's start address.
 On the SAM3 it can be seen that the supply controller start address is 0x400E1A10.
 This is verified by looking at the Supply Controller Control Register's address in the data sheet and table 16.5.2.
 The control register is offset 0 so the control register marks the beginning of the SUPC registers.
-By investigating the same section of the SAM4, which is now section 18.
+By investigating the same section of the SAM4 data sheet, which is now section 18.
 We see that in table 18-2 the Supply Controller Control Register is offset 0 and thus marks the beginning of the Supply Controller structure defined in the file soc.h.
 The Supply Controller Control Register on the SAM4 is at address 0x400E1410.
-So we must change that SUPC\_ADDR in our SAM4 file soc.h.
+So change that SUPC\_ADDR in our SAM4 file soc.h.

-The next code to look at is the config block CONFIG\_SOC\_ATMEL\_SAM3\_EXT\_MAINCK.
-Here we need to do a similar thing with the last "config" block and ensure we have the correct addresses and a similar register structure as the SAM3.
-Basically fixing the code to meet the SAM4.
-The PMC is Power Management Controller section 29.
-There we see Table 29-3 shows offset 0 is the System Clock Enable Register.
+The next block to look at is the config block CONFIG\_SOC\_ATMEL\_SAM3\_EXT\_MAINCK.
+Here we will do the same process with the last "config" block and ensure we have the correct addresses and a similar register structure as the SAM3.
+The PMC is Power Management Controller section
+29. There we see Table 29-3 shows offset 0 is the System Clock Enable Register.
 The System Clock Enable Register is located at address 0x400E0400.
-So we update the file soc.h again.
+Update the file soc.h with the new address.

-Now we are at the part of code that sets up PLLA as the master clock.
+Now we are at the part of the file that sets up PLLA as the master clock.
 We should continue to use this because it is already there and tested with the SAM3.
 At this point there is no good reason to not use PLLA and the default configuration settings.
 This whole block uses the PMC so we know we have the